kogitoapp/puppet-timezone/README.md

 Since your module is awesome, other users will want to play with it.
 Let them know what the ground rules for contributing are.

+This module uses [git journal][git-journal] to keep the CHANGELOG up to date.

 [pdk-generated-parts]: https://docs.puppet.com/pdk/1.0/pdk_generating_modules.html#module-contents

 [build-status]: https://travis-ci.org/kogitoapp/puppet-timezone